 Or, "Capitalism Rules at Everything Except [...]"

-I don't think wealthier folks really understand how awful and terrifying it is to try to raise kids when you're one medical emergency away from bankruptcy.
-Without middle class jobs, you are going to have a revolt if you can't give parents health care.
-(Turn off the robots.)
+I don't think wealthier folks really understand how terrifying it is to try to raise kids when you're one medical emergency away from bankruptcy.
+Like, this is life or death, this is not a fair playing field.

 What, you don't like gun controllers?
 Totally fun, for like with that game, Duck Hunt?
-Naw, I'm fooling around.
+Naw, we're fooling around.

-It's my stuff, and my family, and I'm apt to have a gun to protect it.
+It's my stuff, and my family, and we're apt to have a gun to protect it.
 "If you outlaw guns, only guns will have..."
 Wait, that's not it.
-Also, hey, it's a hobby for some people.
-You don't have any hobbies people don't like?

 It's like how there will always be drunk driving deaths, but we don't ban alcohol?
 It's very sad, but it's already against the law.

 We support, you know, background checks and waiting periods and fun stuff like that.
+Like, guns are dangerous.
 Whatever's clever.
 Maybe those fingerprint things?

-While I'm in the neighborhood...
+While we're in the neighborhood...
 Folks should also recognize (if they haven't) that the arms industry has a vested interest in cultivating war.
 Well, they do.
 Uh-huh.
 Do to.